Home » Natural Human Diet: A Guide to Species-Specific Foods

 Preferred foods vs. fallback foods

 In nature, there is not an abundance of all foods during the whole year.
-Therefore, animals have preferred foods and fallback foods, which are in time of scarcity for their survival.
-This topic matters in terms of species-appropriate foods, as we can try to evaluate, which foods are optimal and which foods are second choice.
+Therefore, animals have preferred foods and fallback foods, which are in times of scarcity for their survival.
+This topic matters in terms of species-appropriate foods, as we can try to evaluate which foods are optimal and which foods are second choice.
+While it’s nearly impossible to follow a truly species-specific diet in today’s world, we can make the best choices available by knowing our evolutionary diet.

 Humans have additionally a special type of fallback foods: cooked foods!